creativenucleus/jtruk-timezoner.js/README.md

 1. Add the Timezone Selector.
 1. Set up the Anchor Dates - these are used to add 'day of week' clarifications to the times.
-1. Wrap each time in the schedule with a <time> class.
+1. Wrap each time in the schedule in a <time> element.
 1. Include the script and initialise it.

 You can additionally: